WELCOME TO LAVENHAM GARDENING CLUB

 Our Garden Celebrations Event will be launched in 2025.

-Our events calendar is packed with talks, trips, social events and Celebrity speakers – with Nick Hamilton and Sue Kent appearing this year!
+Our events calendar is packed with talks, trips, social events and Celebrity speakers.

-Our events for the coming year have now been added to the website, so remember to note them on your calendar!
-We have several trips out to some stunning venues and also have some great celebrity speakers, including Nick Hamilton and Sue Kent.
+Our events for the coming year will be added to the website.
+We will have several trips out to some stunning venues and also have some great celebrity speakers.
 Check out the Events page.

 Carolyn Jenkins